robstoll/atrium/README.md

 - Whether the expected size was correct or not (`✘ ▶ size:` was `4`, we expected it, `to be: 2` -- see also [Property Assertions](#property-assertions))
 - and last but not least, mismatches or additional entries as further clue (`❗❗ additional entries detected`).

+:heart_eyes: I am pretty sure you are going to love this feature as well.
+Please star Atrium if you like using it.
-:heart_eyes: I am pretty sure you are going to love this feature as well -- in case you are dealing with large `Iterable` and do not want such a verbose output, then let me know it by [writing a feature request](https://github.com/robstoll/atrium/issues/new?title=[Feature]).
+As side notice, in case you are dealing with large `Iterable` and do not want such a verbose output, then let me know it by [writing a feature request](https://github.com/robstoll/atrium/issues/new?title=[Feature]).
 Also notice, that Atrium cannot yet deal with infinite `Iterable`s.